yangxucmt/litclock/README.md

 Software:
-1. Fix the upper/lower case mismatch
-2. < br >
-3. The problem of Mr and Mr..
-3. Add Easter eggs, bible verses, and other things.
-Especially one quote from my novel-to-write.
-4. Configure the gui
+1. Configure the gui

 So now I basically have every 10 minute covered by at least one quote.

 Hardware:
-1. Purchase a raspberry pi or whatever with the same functionality
+1. Install stuff on the raspberry pi
-2. Get a touchscreen

 Update 19 Oct:
 After an intense study of available devices, I finally decided to use Raspberry Pi 3 A+ and a touchscreen to implement the literature clock.
 They cost around 100 usd in total.
 The budget is 200 usd so I can still afford some extra accessories and the international shipping fee.
 It is very slow to get electronic devices shipped to Singapore from abroad so I chose a local supplier, which would still take me 1-3 days.
 Hope I can make it ASAP.
 In fact, I am thinking of extending the project to include other cool stuff that could bring surprises my Ni.
 My eyes are opened!